mlswg/mls-extensions/draft-ietf-mls-extensions.md

 The safe extension API allows extension designers to sign and encrypt payloads without the need to register their own IANA labels.
-Following the same pattern, this document also provides ways for extension designers to define their own wire formats, proposals and credentials.
+Following the same pattern, this document also provides ways for extension designers to define their own wire formats, proposals, credentials, and for structured data in the Additional Authenticated Data.

 #### Wire Formats